broddo-baggins/offlinio/README.md

 - **Behavioral Hints** - How to control stream presentation and functionality
 - **Cross-Platform Compatibility** - Desktop, web, and mobile considerations

-**Key Insight**: Stremio treats all content sources identically - whether they're streaming URLs or download triggers.
+**Key Insight**: Stremio treats all content sources identically - whether they're streaming URLs or download triggers. **This universal approach works seamlessly across ALL platforms where Stremio runs.**

 ### Implementation Strategy

-Based on SDK analysis, we chose a **single addon architecture** that:
+Based on SDK analysis, we chose a **universal single addon architecture** that:

-1. **Appears as legitimate streams** in Stremio's interface
+1. **Appears as legitimate streams** in Stremio's interface across ALL platforms
-2. **Integrates with existing workflows** users already understand
+2. **Integrates with existing workflows** users already understand on every device
 3. **Requires zero UI development** by leveraging Stremio's native interface
-4. **Works across all platforms** where Stremio is available
+4. **Works identically** on Desktop, Mobile, Web, and Android TV platforms
+5. **Platform-agnostic operation** - same functionality regardless of device type

 ---